 There’s a strong association between endometriosis and infertility, because of the development of fallopian tubes scar tissue and adhesions and ovarian cysts, which can inhibit normal ovarian activity and egg growth.
 Additionally, an abnormal inner lining of the uterus can interfere with implantation of an embryo.

 Although endometriosis has no actual cure, the symptoms can be treated.
 Treatments can be divided into treatments for pain and treatments to remove excessive tissue.
-Typical procedures consist of surgery, (pain) medication, hormone therapy, and/or massage therapy.
+Typical procedures consist of surgery, (pain) medication, hormone therapy, and/or (abdominal and pelvic) massage therapy.